cjus/raspi-thc/README.md

 ### Hardware

-This version of the Timer Hacker Clock requires a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) (WiFi) computer and a [Pimoroni Blinkt light strip component](https://shop.pimoroni.com/products/blinkt).
+This version of the Timer Hacker Clock requires a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) (WiFi) SBC and a [Pimoroni Blinkt light strip component](https://shop.pimoroni.com/products/blinkt).
 Both the Raspberry Pi and the Blinkt are available in the US from Amazon and [Adafruit](https://www.adafruit.com/product/3195).

 The hardware assembly instructions are posted [here](./docs/assembly.md)